CarrionAndOn/VignetteRemover/README.md

-# VignetteRemover
+# Vignette Remover

-A BONELAB mod that lets you toggle the damage vignette.
+Removes the damage vignette.
+What else?

-# Usage
-Once you load into a scene, open it's bonemenu category and hit "cache object".
-You have to click that every time you load into a NEW level.
-DON'T click it more than once in a SINGLE level.

-Then just click the toggle button lol
+If Auto Disable is enabled, it will automatically disable the vignette when you load into a level.

+You can also manually enable/disable it yourself.